massoncheg/forgejo-docs/docs/admin/command-line.md

-   delete                 Delete specific user by id, name or email generate-access-token  Generate an access token for a specific user must-change-password   Set the must change password flag for the provided users or all users
+   delete                 Delete specific user by id, name or email generate-access-token  Generate an access token for a specific user must-change-password   Set the must change password flag for the provided users or all users reset-mfa              Remove all two-factor authentication configurations for a user

 OPTIONS:
    --help, -h                       show help